UCL/ucl-beamer/README.md

 Support
 -------

-Requires a reasonably modern TeX installation.
+Requires a reasonably modern TeX installation (it has onlyt been tested on MacTeX 2012).
 If you're having any problems, try upgrading.

 This is completely unofficial, and not supported by UCL.
 If you notice any bugs however, contact simon.byrne@ucl.ac.uk, and I shall do my best to fix them.
+Of course, any contributions are also welcome.